Skip to main content

 Resources

-If you are interested in learning more about our work for the plantain leaf beetle and how you can get involved, get in touch with your local Species on the Edge team.
+If you are interested in getting involved in our work for the plantain leaf beetle in Orkney, Shetland or the North Coast, get in touch with your local team to find out how you can help.

 Gallery